Latest News

 The Psy.D. program at Appalachian State specifically aims to train students to serve rural and other underserved populations, an important mission given the state and national needs to provide care to this underserved group which coincides with our history and heritage as a leading university in Appalachia.
 Effective service provision to rural populations inherently requires substantial training in applied research skills, given that there is relatively poor guidance for culturally-appropriate interventions.
 Consultation and evaluation will be an integral part of both training and future professional pursuits.
 As such, the program follows a model of training that promotes application of the foundational knowledge of the science of psychology to clinical practice, and the development of interpersonal, applied clinical, and scientific skills for use in implementing evidence-based practice.

 The Appalachian State Psy.D. program maintains a low student-faculty ratio so that students receive close individual mentoring from faculty members.
 Individual mentoring allows students to pursue clinical and research experience that best matches their interests and to pursue the career path they seek.
-We admit approximately 6-8 students per year, and graduate stipend support is available for all incoming graduate students.
+We admit approximately six to eight students per year, and graduate stipend support is available for all incoming graduate students.

 Accreditation